oniongarlic/YlePlaylistData/README.md

 Do something fun with it.

-* artists.csv contains a summary of artists
+* artists.csv contains a list of unique artists, with automatically generated list of related artists
 * programs.csv contains playout programs
 * playlist.csv is the full playlist archive

 First entry is from 2013-06-07
-Last update: 2016-07-15
+Last update: 2016-07-28